txin/txin.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
 Hello!
-I am Tianxin Tang, a postdoctoral researcher at Eindhoven University of Technology (TU/e), hosted by Andreas Hülsing in the Applied and Provable Security Group.
-Previously, I was a postdoctoral researcher at ETH Zurich in the Applied Cryptography Group led by Kenny Paterson.
-I received my Ph.D. under the supervision of Sasha Boldyreva from Georgia Institute of Technology, USA.
+I am Tianxin Tang, a postdoctoral researcher at Eindhoven University of Technology (TU/e) Netherlands, hosted by Andreas Hülsing in the Applied and Provable Security Group.
+Previously, I was a postdoctoral researcher at ETH Zurich, Switzerland in the Applied Cryptography Group led by Kenny Paterson.
+I received my Ph.D. in Computer Science under the supervision of Sasha Boldyreva from Georgia Institute of Technology, USA.

+I am interested in exploring the world of PETs (privacy-enhancing techlogies).